MikeWedderburn-Clarke/azure-docs/articles/aks/faq.md

 ## Can I modify tags and other properties of the AKS resources in the node resource group?

+Creating and modifying your own custom tags on the resources (VMs, storage account, etc) within the node resource group (MC_) is supported but modifying the Azure-created tags is not.
 If you modify or delete Azure-created tags and other resource properties in the node resource group, you could get unexpected results such as scaling and upgrading errors.
-AKS allows you to create and modify custom tags.
 You might want to create or modify custom tags, for example, to assign a business unit or cost center.
 By modifying the resources under the node resource group in the AKS cluster, you break the service-level objective (SLO).
 For more information, see [Does AKS offer a service-level agreement?](#does-aks-offer-a-service-level-agreement)

 ## What Kubernetes admission controllers does AKS support?
 Can admission controllers be added or removed?